 The Victoria Falls are a fabulous playground for thrill seekers, as well as lovers of beauty, tranquillity and relaxing pursuits.
 If you’re an adventure junkie, why not give bungee jumping or white water rafting a try.
 However, if you’d prefer to sit back and let someone else do all the work for you then a helicopter ride over the falls or a sunset cruise along the Zambezi river are both great options.
 For the ultimate unique experience, we recommend visiting the Zambian side of the falls from September to January to enjoy Devil’s Pool, a rock pool that has formed on the very edge of the falls.
 It’s a truly exhilarating experience that will be etched in your memory forever.

-If you are interested in visiting the Victoria Falls for yourself then call 020 7843 3500 and speak to one of our travel experts today.
-They’ll be happy to tailor an itinerary to suit your exact requirements.
+If you're interested in visiting the Victoria Falls for yourself, call us on 020 7843 3500 or email us at firstname.lastname@example.org and one of our consultants will be happy to tailor an itinerary to suit your requirements.

 Please complete the below details so that we can forward you a personalised holiday quotation